 - Representing a technology hardware and equipment company which provides voice and visual communications solutions in a patent dispute filed in the S. District Court for the Northern District of Illinois against a competing company for infringement of his client’s patent.

 - Representing a national nonprofit organization in California state court litigation, prevailing on several dispositive motions on that organization’s behalf.

 - Represented a leading telecommunications company, who prevailed in a three-week federal jury trial in Seattle, Washington, involving trade secret theft and breach of contract.
 Mr. Mishra served as trial counsel and was engaged in all aspects of the trial, including second-chairing witnesses, preparing direct and cross-examinations, developing opening and closing argument presentations, and helping draft the post-trial briefing.
 He also participated in all aspects of the pretrial preparation, including preparing fact witnesses for direct examination.

-- Information Analytics Company:Mr. Mishra was trial counsel at a confidential arbitration for an information analytics company in a business dispute which included claims of breach of contract.
-Mr. Mishra was heavily involved in all aspects of the arbitration, including second-chairing the direct and cross-examinations of eight witnesses, preparing direct and cross-examinations, developing the closing argument presentations, and helping draft the post-arbitration briefing.
-Mr. Mishra also participated in all aspects of the pretrial preparation, including assisting in preparing fact witnesses for direct examination.
+- Prevailed in a confidential arbitration for an information analytics company in a business dispute that included claims of breach of contract.
+Mr. Mishra served as trial counsel and was heavily involved in all aspects of the arbitration, including second-chairing the direct and cross-examinations of eight witnesses, preparing direct and cross-examinations, developing the closing argument presentations, and helping draft the post-arbitration briefing.
+He also participated in all aspects of the pretrial preparation, including assisting in preparing fact witnesses for direct examination.